 IV.
-GUIDELINES
+GUIDELINES:

 - A. All funding and reimbursements are issued concurrent with the fiscal year (July 1 June 30).
 Funds must be spent on items purchased during that year and do not roll over to the following academic year; although some exceptions may apply. - B. Deadline to submit a reimbursement is May 15th each year.
-If an event occurs between May 15-June 30th, all reimbursements must be submit within 10 days after event ends. - D. All reimbursable expenses must comply with established EMC, GME, and EMA guidelines and regulations. - E. The purchase of items and attendance at events must occur during the duration of their Agreement of Appointment, and are not permitted during a leave of absence; with the exception of the Board exam and Board review, which can be purchased after the agreement period. - F. Reimbursements must be submitted within 30 days of purchase/delivery date, at the end of each block, and after each + 1 week rotation for IM residents. - G. Receipts that fail to document acceptable expenses may be refused.
-All items over \$500 may require approval by the GME Director/DIO. - H. GME reserves the right, in its sole discretion, to deny reimbursement for any unreasonable expenses or any expenses lacking sufficient justification or documentation. - I. Proof of attendance is required for regional and national academic conferences.
-Expenses may not be submitted until after the event has taken place. - J. EMC will not cover the extra charges to accommodate non-employees or extra fees due to negligence. - K. All trainees and faculty will be reimbursed for individual expenses only, unless pre-approved by the GME Director. - L. Refer to the Reimbursement Process and Procedure attachment for further information.
+If an event occurs between May 15- June 30th, all reimbursements must be submitted within 10 days after event ends. - C. All reimbursable expenses must comply with established EMC and GME guidelines and regulations. - D. The purchase of items and attendance at events must occur during the duration of their Agreement of Appointment, and are not permitted during a leave of absence. - E. For conferences or other events reimbursements at to be submitted upon your return. - a.
+With the exception of Board exam and Board review fees, can be reimbursed before they occurred.
+They must be purchased during your agreement period.

+- F. Reimbursements must be submitted within 30 days of purchase/delivery date.
+Trainees after at the end of each block (monthly), and after each + 1 week rotation for IM residents. - G. Receipts that fail to document acceptable expenses may be refused.
+All items over \$500 may require approval by the GME Director/DIO. - H. GME reserves the right, in its sole discretion, to deny reimbursement for any unreasonable expenses or any expenses lacking sufficient justification or documentation. - I. Proof of attendance is required for all conferences.
+Expenses may not be submitted until after the event has taken place. - J. EMC will not cover the extra charges to accommodate non-employees or extra fees due to negligence. - K. All will be reimbursed for your individual expenses only, unless pre-approved by the GME Director. - L. Refer to the Reimbursement Process and Procedure attachment for further information. - M. Submitting fraudulent reimbursement requests will be grounds for termination. - N. If a physician receives reimbursement and subsequently cancels the course or activity, returns the material/media/item, or fails to attend the live event, the physician must return all reimbursements immediately. - O. Each physician fund is for that individual and may not be transferred or donated to another physician. - P. Additional hotel and meals related to weather or mechanical delay may qualify for reimbursement with the GME Director's approval. - Q. Limited exceptions to this policy may be allowed by written approval of the GME DIO. - R. If a physician is uncertain whether an expense may be eligible for reimbursement, the physician is encouraged to obtain written approval for the expense from the DIO or GME Director incurring the expense.